Nick Bruno and Troy Quane: Career

 Quane began as a 2D animator in 1995 before starting his career at Walt Disney Studios as a storyboard artist on the films The Wild (2006) and Enchanted (2007).
 He later left the company to serve as a story artist on 9 (2009), Arthur Christmas (2011), and Hotel Transylvania (2012).
 In 2011, Quane began his directorial career with the film The Smurfs: A Christmas Carol.
 In 2012, Quane was hired to co-direct the film Kazorn & The Unicorn with Kelly Asbury.

 Bruno began his career at Blue Sky Studios as an animator on four Ice Age films: The Meltdown (2006), Dawn of the Dinosaurs (2009), Continental Drift (2012), and Collision Course (2016).
 He was also an animator on Rio (2011), Epic (2013), Rio 2 (2014), and The Peanuts Movie (2015).
 In 2019, Quane and Bruno first teamed up to direct the animated comedy film Spies in Disguise, for Blue Sky Studios.
-On May 22, 2019, Nick Bruno worked on a graphic novel called Urban Legendz with Blue Sky animator Paul Downs and Pixar animator Micheal Yates, and was released around June.
+On May 22, 2019, Bruno worked on a graphic novel called Urban Legendz with Blue Sky animator Paul Downs and Pixar animator Micheal Yates, and was released around June.

 In April 2022, it was announced that they would direct the Netflix animated film Nimona, which was released in June 2023.
 Bruno and Quane were nominated for the Academy Award for Best Animated Feature, but lost to Hayao Miyazaki's The Boy and the Heron.
-In February 2024, Quane expressed interest in making sequels and spin offs to Nimona.
+In September 2023, Bruno was hired to direct a film for Annapurna Animation.
+In February 2024, Quane expressed interest in making sequels and spin-offs to Nimona.
+In March 2025, Quane was hired to direct The Wild Robot Escapes for DreamWorks Animation, replacing Chris Sanders, who wrote and directed The Wild Robot, and remains as a screenwriter in the sequel.
+Before he was hired to direct The Wild Robot Escapes, he was developing an untitled original film at DreamWorks Animation.